 We think the list could be endless, but keep reading to discover our top 10 awesome reasons to live in Ballarat!

 Ballarat is noted for its reasonable cost of living, which is excellent news for students on a budget.
-For example, a premium room (with a private bathroom!) at university-managed accommodation in Ballarat can cost as little as $195 per week.
-Or, if you’d like to share a house with friends, you can find a range of private rental options, from inner-city apartments to larger homes with gardens.
-Renting in Ballarat can be up to 38 per cent cheaper than in Melbourne!
+For example, a premium room (with a private bathroom!) at university-managed accommodation in Ballarat can cost as little as $198 per week.
+Or, for your very own apartment near campus, if you’d like to share a house with friends, you can find a range of private rental options, from inner-city apartments to larger homes with gardens.
+Renting in Ballarat can be up to 21 per cent cheaper than in Melbourne!

 Living in Ballarat will generally mean a lower cost of living than in bigger cities.
 So, you get to save money and have more cash in your pocket to spend on things you love.